 Richgrove is a very small town located in the state of California.
 With a population of 2,358 people and just one neighborhood, Richgrove is the 642nd largest community in California.

-As is often the case in a small town, Richgrove doesn't have a public transportation system that people use for their commute.
+Richgrove is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Richgrove in 2022 was $12,451, which is low income relative to California and the nation.
 This equates to an annual income of $49,804 for a family of four.
 Richgrove also has one of the higher rates of people living in poverty in the nation, with 39.59% of its population below the federal poverty line.